vincentsijben/bpm-timings-for-processing/ArduinoControls.md

 * `.addLED(10, LEDMode.PWM)` to add an LED to the class at digital port 10 as a PWM connected LED.
 The LEDMode argument is optional (default is `LEDMode.DIGITAL`).
 * `.addPushButton(7, '1', Arduino.LOW)` to add a pushbutton to the class at digital port 7, that is controllable with the keyboard key '1' when not connected and has a value of Arduino.LOW when pressed.
 All three arguments are mandatory.
 * `.addPotentiometer(0, 'q')` to add a potentiometer to the class at analog port 0, that is controllable with the mouseX position while pressing the keyboard key 'q'.
-* `showInfoPanel()` to show the infopanel.
+* `.showInfoPanel()` to show the infopanel.
-* `setInfoPanelY(n)` to offset the starting y-position of the infopanel by n pixels.
+* `.setInfoPanelY(n)` to offset the starting y-position of the infopanel by n pixels.
 Useful for when you have multiple infopanels to get them all lined up.
-* `setInfoPanelKey('u')` to change the hotkey to toggle the infopanel.
+* `.setInfoPanelKey('u')` to change the hotkey to toggle the infopanel.
 Useful for when you have multiple infopanels.
 Defaults to 'i'.
-* `disableKeyPress()` to disable listening for keypresses.
+* `.disableKeyPress()` to disable listening for keypresses.
 If you don't disable keypresses, then the keys you provided as arguments for pushbuttons and potentiometers will work

 ## Examples